The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger.

 Combines an online monitoring platform for mapping data collected by the FAMEWS mobile app whenever fields are scouted, or pheromone traps are checked for FAW.
 The platform provides a real-time situation overview with maps and analytics of FAW infestations at global, country and sub-country levels.
 The FAMEWS mobile app enables data collection of scouting data, which can be collected manually or through an image recognition model which provides immediate advice on FAW infestation.
 The global monitoring platform and the mobile are designed to expand with the evolving needs of farmers, analysts and decision-makers.
 Both are freely accessible and are helping reduce crop yield losses and risk of further introduction and spread of FAW.

-Internal effort to apply machine-learning and natural language processing to transform FAO project related data into global digital trends, insights and an organization’ wide portfolio of products for reuse and reinvestment in future projects.
-Current effort is focused on taking FAO project descriptions as input and producing the related business and technology thematic areas the projects relate to as output.
+The project covers internal efforts to apply machine-learning and natural language processing to transform FAO project related data into global digital trends and insights as well as an organization’ wide portfolio of products for reuse and reinvestment in future projects.
+Current effort is focused on taking FAO project descriptions as inputs and producing the related business and technology thematic areas the projects relate to as outputs.

 Project 7: iSharkFin (Identifying shark species from a picture of the fin)

 iSharkFin is an expert system that uses machine learning techniques to identify shark species from shark fin shapes.
 Aimed at port inspectors, custom agents, fish traders and other users without formal taxonomic training, iSharkFin allows the identification of shark species from a picture of the fin.
-The iSharkFin takes an interactive process.
-Users only need to take a standard photo, select some characteristics of a fin and choose a few points on the fin shape; iSharkFin will automatically analyze the information and tell you the shark species from which the fin comes.
+The iSharkFin follows an interactive process.
+Users only need to take a standard photo, select some characteristics of a fin and choose a few points on the fin shape; iSharkFin will then automatically analyze the information and identify the shark species from which the fin comes.